-Distinct from the two previous applications, QUALM emphasizes the interplay between LP abduction, updating and counterfactuals, supported furthermore by their joint tabling techniques.
+Distinct from the two previous applications, QUALM emphasizes the interplay between Logic Programming abduction, updating and counterfactuals, supported furthermore by their joint tabling techniques.

-Moral Permissibility and Its Justification.
-We revisit moral permissibility wrt.
-DDE and DTE, but now applying counterfactuals.
-Counterfactuals may provide a general way to examine DDE in dilemmas, like the classic trolley problem, by distinguishing between a cause and a side-effect as a result of performing an action to achieve a goal.
-This distinction between causes and side-effects may explain the permissibility of an action in accordance with DDE.
+Moral Permissibility and Its Justification We revisit moral permissibility with respect to the Doctrines of Double Effect and Triple Effect, but now applying counterfactuals.
+Counterfactuals may provide a general way to examine the Doctrine of Double Effect in dilemmas, like the classic trolley problem, by distinguishing between a cause and a side-effect as a result of performing an action to achieve a goal.
+This distinction between causes and side-effects may explain the permissibility of an action in accordance with the Doctrine of Double Effect.
 That is, if some morally wrong effect E happens to be a cause for a goal G that one wants to achieve by performing an action A, and E is not a mere side-effect of A, then performing A is impermissible.
 This is expressed by the counterfactual form below, in a setting where action A is performed to achieve goal G: "If not E had been true, then not G would have been true."